meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 # Findings & interpretations

-These sections are full of claims and numbers that I don&rsquo;t remember where I read, so it&rsquo;s quite open to be updated.
+These sections contain claims and numbers that I don&rsquo;t remember where I read, so it&rsquo;s quite open to be updated.
 When I update these, I&rsquo;ll see if my [beliefs](#org31fbebe) need updating.

 <a id="org72ad6bf"></a>

 ## Clinically successful diets

-Three radically different diets that have shown good clinical results on humans:
+Three radically different diets that have shown good results on humans in clinical practice:

 -   Whole-foods plant-based diet, as described by Ornish, Esselstyn etc.
 -   Paleo diet